fiodarsazanavets/build-distributed-iot-cluster-on-net6/05-Securing-signalr-endpoints/README.md

-# Add a background scheduler to the device management application
+# Securing SignalR endpoints

-In this solution sample, we add a background server-side scheduler that sends commands to SignalR clients.
+In this solution sample, we are securing IoT device applications via client certificates.
+We are also securing device management web view via OpenId Connect.